brettz9/nyc-line-visit-count-reporter/README.md

 ## Usage

-Note that currently for this reporter to work, you cannot set `instrument` to `false`.
+Note that for this reporter to work, you cannot set `instrument` to `false`.

 For running tests, e.g., with Mocha: